 The VA does not always make the right decision, and the appeals process is a way veterans can contest the denial or unfavorable rating.

 Both the higher-level review and appeal will add time to your claim, and the appeal can add years to it.

-Need more help with why your VA Claim is taking so long?
+Wonder why your VA Claim is taking so long?